adamhammond22/Neurolab_Scripts/README.md

 ### To Do:
-[ ] Behavior DF very rarely fails to concatenate (correctly computed) stats onto the existing df.
-Looking into using merge(), or adding a bunch of series
+[ ] Behavior DF has an incredibly rare failure where it fails to concatenate (correctly computed) stats onto the existing df.
+I am ignoring this unless it happens twice.
+If so I should Look into using merge(), or adding a bunch of series

 [ ] ERROR CHECKING: ONLY 1 set of DIGS PER TRIAL